fenago/machine-learning-for-finance/lab_guides/Lab_9.md

 To make loading the data easier, it has been transformed into a CSV file with column headers.
-As a side note, please refer to the online version to see the data as viewing the data would be difficult in the format of the book.
+As a side note, please refer to the online version to see the data as viewing the data would be difficult in the format of the course.

 First, we load the data.
 The dataset contains data about people from a number of different races, but for the simplicity of this task, we will